mynk-tmr/notes/Javascript-1.md

 _Execution context_ is an internal data structure that contains details about a function’s execution like value of `this`, local & closure variable, control flow's location, etc.

-_Call Stack_ : a LIFO data structure that stores execution contexts.
-It is initialised with global context.
+_Call Stack_ : It is initialised with global context.
 When a function is called, it’s execution context is created and pushed to stack, and when it completes, it is popped

 _Parsing_ : Script is scanned left to right, line by line and converted into stream of tokens, control characters, line terminators, comments, or whitespace.